nose-my-code/nose-my-code/README.rst

 Built at the Building Better Tools with Python day, Google Campus London, 7th Feb 2015.

-To see it in action you can run the test:
+To see it in action you can run the tests:

     python test.py --with-mycode

+To install:

+    pip install nose-mycode

+To use:

+    nosetests --with-mycode